 Rugged, wild, unspoiled and situated entirely within the Arctic Circle, the largest island of the Svalbard archipelago is unforgettable.
 From immense glaciers to polar deserts, the landscape here is as varied as the wildlife.
 As we explore the fjords of the southwestern corner of this magical island, it won’t take long for you to see firsthand why Spitsbergen is the “wildlife capital of the Arctic.”
 Some areas we hope to visit include Hornsund and Bellsund fjords and the Lilliehöök Glacier.
 The possible landing sites at Hornsund, the island’s most southerly fjord, have rich histories.
 En route to Isbjornhamna, a bay at the southern end, where we hope to explore the former science station, you may have the opportunity to discover old whale bones.
 You may spot Svalbard reindeer and colonies of delightful little auks.
 A 20 km long sound, Bellsund lured miners a century ago to its natural resources.
 Today, visitors come to Bourbanhamna and Calypsobyen to see historic mining and trapper sites and marvel at the magnificent vistas.
 It may also be possible to hike along the colourful tundra, dotted with flowers bursting for a taste of sunshine.
 Viewing reindeer here is likely, as they frequent the area.

 The time has come to say farewell to your newfound friends and Expedition Team.
 After breakfast you will disembark from the ship.
-You may want to spend the day exploring the frontier-style settlement of Longyearbyen or catch your homeward flights.
+Spend some time exploring the frontier-style settlement of Longyearbyen before catching your flight to Oslo.